korewireless/Microvisor-Demo-Http/README.md

 #### Remote Debugging Encryption

 Remote debugging sessions are encrypted.
-To generate keys, add the `--gen-keys` switch to the deploy script call, or generate your own keys — see the documentation linked above for details.
+To generate keys, add the `--genkeys` switch to the deploy call above, or generate your own keys — see the documentation linked above for details.

-Use the `--public-key-path` and `--private-key-path` options to either specify existing keys, or to specify where you would like script-generated keys to be stored.
+Use the `--publickey /path/to/public/key` and `--privatekey /path/to/private/key` options to either specify existing keys, or to specify where you would like script-generated keys to be stored.
 By default, keys will be stored in the `build` directory so they will not be inadvertently push to a public git repo:

 ```
-./deploy.sh --private-key /path/to/private/key.pem --public-key /path/to/public/key.pem
+twilio microvisor:deploy . --devicesid ${MV_DEVICE_SID} \
+  --privatekey /path/to/private/key.pem \
+  --publickey /path/to/public/key.pem
 ```

 You will need to pass the path to the private key to the Twilio CLI Microvisor plugin to decrypt debugging data.
 The deploy script will output this path for you.